polynote/polynote/docs-site/docs/docs/server-configuration.md

 Templates allow you to clone an existing notebook from the UI. *Clone* means you will be able to copy the entire contents of the notebook - including its configuration, dependency lists, code cells (and their previous output), etc.

-For now, templates can only be absolute file paths available to be read by your system.
+Templates are specified as absolute file paths, which your file system should have read permission for.
 To include this path, create a list under `notebook_templates` under `behavior` in your `config.yml` file.

 Once you've included your list, restart Polynote - you should see the options available when creating a notebook.